FAQ: Paying tuition fees

 Q1 – I have registered for my courses.
 When and how will I receive my invoice?

-A: Your invoice will be created within two to three weeks before the beginning of your semester.
+A: Your invoice will be created within two to three weeks before the beginning of your session.
 You can find it in the « Mes documents » section of the MonETS portal, under « Relevé d'inscription-facture ».

 Q2 – When do I have to pay my tuition fees?

-A: You must respect the established deadlines for paying tuition fees for each semester for which you are registered.
+A: You must respect the established deadlines for paying tuition fees for each session for which you are registered.
 If the minimum amount required on your registration statement/invoice corresponds to the total amount, you must pay it on the first payment date.

 Q3 – How much do I have to pay before the first payment deadline?

 A: You must pay the minimum payment required (paiement minimum requis) as indicated on your registration statement/invoice.
-This statement includes tuition fees plus all other related fees, along with the balance due for previous semesters, if applicable.
+This statement includes tuition fees plus all other related fees, along with the balance due for previous sessions, if applicable.
 The balance remaining on your invoice must be paid before the deadline for the second payment.
 Financial penalties apply to non-payment of tuition fees by the deadlines.

 Q4 – What are the consequences if I don’t pay my tuition fees in full?